1aggarcia/keep-jumping/README.md

 ### Server:

-You should be able to run the server in your IDE, but this is possible from the command line:
+ It is easiest to run the project from your IDE, but it can be run from the command line:

 `cd java-server`